orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 The CRA text states that the Steward should perform reporting to the CSIRT designated as coordinator.
 However, this reporting is always done by the single reporting platform.
 The interaction with CSIRTs is two-way.
-The Steward/Project report to CSIRT, but the CSIRT also informs the Steward of potential vulnerabilities and incident that were reported to the CSIRT.
+The Steward/Project report to CSIRT, but the CSIRT also informs the Steward of potential vulnerabilities and incidents that were reported to the CSIRT.

-Steward must know who is their CSIRT designated as coordinator.
+Stewards must know which CSIRT is their designated coordinator.
 The CSIRT is the one from the Member State where (in order of priority):
 - the Steward has their main establishment.
 Main establishment is where the decisions related to the cybersecurity of its products with digital elements are predominantly taken
 - the Steward has the establishment with the highest number of employees in the Union
 - the Steward has the highest number of instances of its software